radical-cybertools/radical.pilot/docs/source/user_guide/01_unit_details.rst

 Obtaining Unit Details
 **********************

-The :ref:`previous chapter <chapter_user_guide_00>` discussed the basic RP features, how to submit a pilot, and how to submit ComputeUnits to that pilot for execution.
-We will here show how an application can, after the units complete, inspect the details of that execution.
+The :ref:`previous chapter <chapter_user_guide_00>` discussed the basic features of RP, how to submit a pilot, and how to submit ComputeUnits to that pilot for execution.
+Here, we show how an application can inspect the details of that execution, after the units complete.

 You can download the script :download:`01_unit_details.py
 <../../../examples/01_unit_details.py>`, which has the following diff to the
 basic example:

 .. image:: getting_started_00_01.png

-You'll notice that we capture the return value of `submit_units()` in line 99, which is in fact a list of ComputeUnit instances.
-We use those instances for inspection later on, after we waited for completion.
-Inspection is also available earlier, but may then, naturally, yield incomplete results.
-A unit will *always* have a state though, according to the state model discussed in :ref:`chapter_overview`.
+Note that we capture the return value of `submit_units()` in line 99, which is in fact a list of ComputeUnit instances.
+We use those instances for inspection later on, after we waited for their completion.
+Inspection is also available earlier, but may then yield incomplete results.
+Note that a unit *always* has a state throughout its life span, according to the state model discussed in :ref:`chapter_overview`.

-The code block below contains what most applications are interested in: unit state, exit code, and standard output (we'll see :ref:`later <chapter_user_guide_02>` that stderr is handled equivalently):
+The code block below shows how to report information about unit state, exit code, and standard output.
+Later, we will :ref:`see <chapter_user_guide_02>` that standard error is handled equivalently):

 .. code-block:: python